chappy84/google-analytics-server-side/README.md

 When an update for the browscap ini file is available [on the server][13] the code will automatically download the file into the location provided.

-N/B: You MUST either provide the browscap setting or have it set in php.ini, otherwise this adapter will not work.
+N/B: You MUST either provide location info for the browscap ini file or have the browscap ini setting set in php.ini, otherwise this adapter will not work.

 N/B2: Due to an issue with the browscap ini file only being loaded when PHP starts up (which is with the web-server apache, PHP-FPM etc.) the code deals with the ini file